If you plan to earn money by working in college, you'll need to understand the first steps to finding a job. Here are the basics.

 Departmental offices.
 If you're interested in helping professors with administrative duties, tutoring other students, leading campus tours or becoming a resident assistant, you may approach specific offices directly.

 Community and campus openings.
 Many college towns face an increased population of students, faculty, parents and sports fans during the academic year, and employers hire accordingly.
 Consider restaurants, sports facilities, retail outlets, gyms and even specialty openings like auto repair or photographer's assistant if you're qualified.
-You may also find that your skills as a babysitter or lawn worker in high demand from faculty and other residents.
+You may also find that your skills as a babysitter or lawn worker are in high demand from faculty and other residents.

 Online searches.
 Find on- and off-campus jobs by searching for openings listed on the web.